DavidKrame/AST-Corrected/README.md

 --model the position of the specific params.json file under the folder of "experiments".
 In general, you can do for exemple :
 ` python train_gan.py --dataset DATASET_NAME --model EXPERIMENTS_SUBDIR_CONTAINING_PARAMETERS_JSON `
-After that, you can use the model by tape :
+After that, you can use the model by type :
 `python usage.py --usage-fig DIR_THAT_WILL_RECEIVE_RESULTS `
 if you do not specify this parameter (the directory that will receive the results), it will be by default, `figures`.
 If that directory doesn't exist, il will automatically created.

 ## 4. More information about the installation and training specifications
-To install pytorch properly, you may to visit : https://pytorch.org/get-started/locally/ .
+To install pytorch properly, you may visit : https://pytorch.org/get-started/locally/ .
 To use `GPU`, you can for exemple replace `"cpu"` by `"cuda"` in `experiments/test/params.json` file (with the assumption that the machine used supports CUDA).

 ## 5. Illustration (Training-output)